zucchett/HighLevelProgramming2021/README.md

-# Final Projects for Laboratory of Computational Physics
+# Final Projects for High Level Programming

-In each of the branches of this repo you find all the necessary to complete your final project.
+In this branch of the repo, you will find the necessary information to complete your final project.

-In particular the file Project.ipynb describes the projects and provides guidance to its development.
+The project itself is presented and described in the `Project.ipynb` notebook, which also states the objectives and provides guidance to the development.
-Other files could be present if needed.
+Other files, if needed, could be present.

-Each branch is named after the group of students a given project is assigned to.
-The groups compositions are listed [here](https://docs.google.com/spreadsheets/d/1UgRLj6IvLYC-3LQBT1lKkr1SPVbn4hbBdVuWV0Ky6nM/edit#gid=0).

-Students are supposed to work together to produce a short report on the assigned task, which will have to be committed to the group branch together with the code developed to achieve the results.
-The preferred format for the latter is a jupyter notebook, with the proper description, the code implemented for the purpose and the actual results (plots, tables, etc.).
-The notebook has to be delivered with all the cells executed.
+Students are supposed to work together to produce a short report (15 minutes) on the assigned task, including the code developed to achieve the results, which will have to be committed to the group repository.

-### Computing Resources

-A Virtual Machine within [CloudVeneto](http://cloudveneto.it/) can be created for each group.
-Note that, by default, they are not.
-For some projects though, large datasets are needed, in those cases a VM has been created to store those files.
-Refer to ClouldInstructions.md for the steps to take in order to use those resources.

-Alternatively, students can use [colab](https://colab.research.google.com/) (for which though no instructions are provided here).

-### Dates for the exams

-Exams will take place on the dates officially scheduled by the university.
-It is however possible to enable extra dates whenever during the year with the condition that at least 4 groups at the time have to participate to the exam.
+The code and the results should be included in a jupyter notebook, properly commented (just like a laboratory report) so it can be understood without a person explaining it, and including the results (plots, tables, etc.).

+The notebook has to be committed with all the cells executed.